rianoc/parse_blog/parse.md

 # Parsing data in kdb+

-Passing data between systems can often become complex if not impossible due to lack of interoperability.
-Kdb+ has many available [interfaces](https://code.kx.com/q/interfaces/) but it's native text parsing skills remain extremely important.
+Passing data between systems can often become complex, if not impossible, due to lack of interoperability.
+While kdb+ provides many [interfaces](https://code.kx.com/q/interfaces/) to simplify integration its native text parsing capabilities remain extremely important too as they can be used to greatly simplify data ingestion and inter-process communication.
+These requirements are often encountered exploration or proof-of-concept phases of projects but there are two additional areas where they can be critical:

-Using text based formats simplifies communication.
-CSV traditionally and now often JSON are used for this purpose.
-These can sometimes be used only during exploration phases before more efficient and direct methods are set in place.

-However this text based basing of data can also be part of:

-1. A large once off ingestion of data.
+* For large once off ingestion of data
-1. An ongoing ingestion of data from a provider which does not provide other methods.
+* For ongoing ingestion of data from a provider which does not provide other methods.

-In both of these cases we want to ensure the parsing of data is as efficient as possible.

-This notebook offers some tips to implement clean and efficient parsing of textual formats to kdb+.
+In both of these cases it is important the parsing of data is as efficient as possible.
+In this blog we offer some tips to implement clean and efficient parsing of CSV formats to kdb+ and n a follow-up blow we will look at the increasingly popular alternative format, JSON.

 ## CSV